aws-solutions-library-samples/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ## Clean-up

 Clean-up of this solution is straight-forward.
-First, start by removing the stack that was created by the CodPipeline - this can be identified in the CloudFormation console with the name **$AWS::StackName-AWS::AccountId-ecs**.
+First, start by removing the stack that was created by the CodePipeline - this can be identified in the CloudFormation console with the name **%basestackname%-%accountid%-ecs**.
 Once this has been removed, you can remove the parent stack that built the base stack.

-***NOTE*** The ECR repo and the S3 bucket will remain and should be removed manually
+***NOTE*** The ECR repo and the S3 bucket will remain and should be removed manually.

 ## Security